WCGS (FM): Sale to Family Life Network and transformation into WCGS

 On April 29, 2022, Family Life—owner of the 106.1 translator that interfered with WGWE—offered to purchase the WGWE license for $1 and assumption of debts on the condition that Izard request a reversal of his cancellation request.
 The FCC granted the request and reactivated the license that month.
-FLN already has four full-service signals in the Olean market—WCOP, WCOQ, WCOR and WCOV—meaning it would have to divest or surrender one of those licenses to acquire WGWE.
 In anticipation of the sale, Izard resumed operating the station on May 30, carrying Memorial Day special programming live from Buffalo.
 The sale was filed with the FCC in early June, with the sale price increased to a nominal $10.
 Izard transferred control of WGWE to Family Life on July 15 under a local marketing agreement while officially maintaining ownership until the sale was consummated on September 8, 2022; he has continued to operate Energy Radio Buffalo as an online-only Webcast with all programming intact.
 On September 15, 2022, the station changed its call letters to WCGS.

 Family Life already held, and still holds, a construction permit for WCOI, a station with nearly identical coverage to WCGS on 91.9, which would be licensed to Ellicottville.
-In January 2023, Family Life tacitly abandoned efforts to launch that station.
+After purchasing the 105.9 license, Family Life tacitly abandoned efforts to launch that station and reallocated the 91.9 construction permit to another proposed station, WCGB, which would instead be licensed to Franklinville to eliminate the overlap between the two stations, also switching WCGS to a tower slightly further west and reducing that station's broadcast power.